nheinbaugh/ai-built/meta-prompts/supporting-documentation/coding-standards.md

     * The QA file will be used to document the requirements, approach, implementation, testing strategy, security and performance considerations for the task.
     * The QA file will include all manual steps that can be used to validate the task has been completed successfully.
     * I write the QA file expecting that the user has no knowledge of the codebase and no access to it.
+    * My QA file does not expect QA to be checking for the existance of files, folders, or code.
+It is only used to validate the requirements, approach, implementation, testing strategy, security and performance considerations for the task.
+    * My QA file will contain:
+        * Automated QA Tests that can be run
+        * Manual Verification steps that can be taken through an API or UI

 # Code Organization
 We use the following guidance when creating new files/folders for our workspace.